Estonia © TausP.

-Estonia is a beguiling mix of the ultra-modern and firmly traditional, a northern Baltic land of primeval forests, rivers, and sea islands, with one of the smallest populations of any country in the world.
+Estonia is a beguiling mix of the ultra-modern and firmly traditional, a northern Baltic land of primeval forests, rivers, and islands, with one of the smallest populations in the world.
 Most Estonians have opted for city life, leaving the countryside rather wild and filled with rare birds, plants and roaming deer, elk, wild boar, bears and wolves.

-The low, largely flat landscape is also dotted with relics of Estonia's medieval glory, when the Teutonic knights reigned supreme and built castles which are now left as decaying hulks, testifying to the wealth of the traders who made use of the country's ports.
-The main port, Tallinn, today still the capital city, was part of the mighty Hanseatic League in the 13th century.
+The low, largely flat landscape is also dotted with relics of Estonia's medieval glory, when the Teutonic knights reigned supreme and built castles which are now left as decaying hulks, testament to the wealth of traders who used the country's ports.
+The main port, Tallinn (still the capital city today), was part of the mighty Hanseatic League in the 13th century.

 Become our Estonia Travel Expert

 We are looking for contributors for our Estonia travel guide.
 If you are a local, a regular traveller to Estonia or a travel professional with time to contribute and answer occasional forum questions, please contact us.